-You may contact the Board by writing to: The Chief Executive Board of Trustees of the National Provident Fund Level 12, The Todd Building 95 Customhouse Quay WELLINGTON 6011
+You may contact the Board by writing to:

+The Chief Executive Board of Trustees of the National Provident Fund Level 12, The Todd Building 95 Customhouse Quay WELLINGTON 6011

 Auditor: Silvio Bruinsma, Deloitte Limited, on behalf of the Auditor-General

 Actuary: Christine D Ormrod, PricewaterhouseCoopers Consulting (New Zealand) LP

 Bank: Bank of New Zealand Limited

 Custodian: JPMorgan Chase Bank, N.A.

 Solicitor: DLA Piper New Zealand

-The Auditor last year was Michael Wilkes, also of Deloitte Limited, on behalf of the Auditor-General.
 There were no changes to the Actuary, Bank, Custodian or Solicitor during the year.